IslandHomeCapital/website/content/pages/2025-05-28-how-much-can-i-afford.md

 ---
-title: How much can I afford?
 published: true
 ---
-# How much can I afford - H1?
+# How much can I afford?

 Let's see how much of a home you can afford?